Tharun-Ninja/LMS/README.md

    - Allows a librarian to remove a member from the library.
    - Takes input for the member name and ID to verify.
    - If not matching then throw error.
+   - A member will be removed from the database even if he has a book not returned and fines to be paid.
+       Since Librarian is in charge of this.
+And the book will be removed from the database and issue list.

 3. **Add Book:**
     - Enables a librarian to add a new book to the library.